Bayesian Conjugacy

 ## HDE_rope HDI_rope_low HDI_rope_high rope_prob

-The posterior is the prior list updated with the given data, this allows for Bayesian updating hypothetically.
+The posterior is the prior list updated with the given data, this allows for Bayesian updating should you have a situation where supplying data piecemeal makes sense.
+The prior is in the same format.

 do.call(rbind, res$posterior)